 Spain: crime rates and types of crime

 The region containing Barcelona is the second most populous region in Spain with 16% of the population living there.
-The region is responsible for a slightly lower proportion of the national crime total (15.33%) but it has a higher incidence of homicide (17.04%), socio-economic (16.75%) and crimes against public safety, such as driving offences (16.40%).
+The region is responsible for a slightly lower proportion of the national crime total (15.33%) but it has a higher incidence of homicide (17.04%), socio-economic (16.75%), and crimes against public safety, such as driving offenses (16.40%).

 The sun-kissed Canaries have a smaller share of the national population (4.51%) but actually see a relatively higher proportion of certain crimes, particularly sex crimes (6.76%) and homicides (6.30%).

-The capital city and its surrounding region is the safest of the large population centres.
+The capital city of Madrid and its surrounding region is the safest of the large population centers.
 Containing 13.75% of Spanish residents it is responsible for just 10.41% of all crime.
 The biggest issue facing the region is homicide (14.06% of the national figure).
-However, in other areas crime figures are much lower, including crimes against public safety (10.89%), socio-economic (9.73%), sex crimes (10.34%) and crimes against freedom (9.20%).
+However, in other areas crime figures are much lower, including crimes against public safety (10.89%), socio-economic (9.73%), sex crimes (10.34%), and crimes against freedom (9.20%).

 Putting figures in context